 6.3.1 Right to request an appeal

-The student or UAO with the alleged violation, the person or group who first brought the allegation or the University, has the right to request an appeal a decision of the Hearing Board/Hearing Officer.
-In cases related to academic misconduct, both the student and the instructor have the right to appeal a decision of the Hearing Board/Hearing Officer.
-Students/UAO representatives may request the appeal heard by either an Appeal Board or an Appeal Officer.
+The student or UAO with the alleged violation, the person or group who first brought the allegation or the University, has the right to request an appeal a decision of the Hearing Officer.
+In cases related to academic misconduct, both the student and the instructor have the right to appeal a decision of the Hearing Officer.
+Students/UAO representatives may request the appeal heard by an Appeal Officer.

 6.3.2 Grounds to appeal

-The party appealing the decision of a Hearing Board/Hearing Officer must submit a written appeal, received in OSCCR within three (3) business days of the date the party was sent the written decision.
-An appeal received after that time limit has expired will not be heard unless there is a compelling reason, as determined by the Vice Provost for Student Affairs (or designee).
+The party appealing the decision of a Hearing Officer must submit a written appeal, received in OSCCR within three (3) business days of the date the party was sent the written decision.
+An appeal received after that time limit has expired will not be heard unless there is a compelling reason, as determined by the Director of OSCCR (or designee).
 The appeal must include at least one of the following three (3) grounds for appeal, and the remedy requested from the appeal body.

-126.96.36.199 New evidence A claim that new evidence, unavailable during the original investigation or hearing, could substantially affect the original finding or restorative measure(s).
-A summary of the new evidence and its impact must be included in the appeal request.
+188.8.131.52 New Evidence/Relevant Information: A claim that new evidence/relevant information, unavailable during the original investigation or hearing, could substantially affect the original finding or restorative measure(s).
+A summary of the new evidence/relevant information and its impact must be included in the appeal request.

-188.8.131.52 Procedural error A claim that procedural error had a significant effect on the outcome of the hearing.
+184.108.40.206 Procedural Error: A claim that procedural error had a significant effect on the outcome of the hearing.

-184.108.40.206 Conflict of interest The CRF or decision-maker(s) had a conflict of interest or bias for or against accuser or accused that affected the outcome of the hearing.
+220.127.116.11 Conflict of interest: The CRF or decision-maker(s) had a conflict of interest or bias for or against accuser or accused that affected the outcome of the hearing.

 6.3.3 Review Process

-The Appeal Board/Appeal Officer will review the appeal request to determine whether there are grounds for an appeal.
-If there are grounds for an appeal, the Appeal Board/Appeal Officer will review the materials used in the hearing, including the recording made of the hearing.
+The Director of OSCCR (or designee) will review the appeal request to determine whether there are grounds for an appeal.
+If there are grounds for an appeal, an Appeal Officer will review the materials using in the hearing, including the recording made of the hearing.
 If a finding of responsibility is upheld, the administrative contact history related to the matter, and the cumulative conduct history of the student or UAO alleged to have committed a violation, will also be reviewed.
-The Appeal Board/Appeal Officer does not meet with either party during the appeal process.
+The Appeal Officer does not meet with either party during the appeal process.

 6.4 Scope of Appeal

-• Deciding whether or not it would have reached the same decision, or
+- Deciding whether or not they would have reached the same decision, or

-After review of the materials, the Appeal Board/Appeal Officer may:
+After review of the materials, the Appeal Officer may:

-• Grant the appeal and remand the case back to the original Hearing Board/Hearing Officer for reconsideration citing the findings of the Appeal Board/Appeal Officer.
+- Grant the appeal and remand the case back to the original Hearing Officer for reconsideration citing the findings of the Appeal Officer.

-• Grant the appeal and require a new hearing with a different Hearing Board/Hearing Officer.
+- Grant the appeal and require a new hearing with a different Hearing Officer.

 6.6 Appeal Decision

-The decision of the Appeal Board/Appeal Officer is final and binding.
+The decision of the Appeal Officer is final and binding.